ac030540/VR4USite/README.md

 # VR4USite
-A simple website for an organization named VR4U.
+A landing page for an organization named VR4U.